-- (1) On May 6, 2004, we amended our senior secured credit facility to, among other things, reduce our annual required amortization payments to 1% of the outstanding term loan amounts until 2010, the final year of the agreement, when the remaining outstanding term loan borrowings are fully due and payable.
+(1) On May 6, 2004, we amended our senior secured credit facility to, among other things, reduce our annual required amortization payments to 1% of the outstanding term loan amounts until 2010, the final year of the agreement, when the remaining outstanding term loan borrowings are fully due and payable.
 The significant reduction in required annual amortization payments has not been reflected in the above table.
-The long-term debt contractual obligations included above differ from the long-term debt amounts reported in our consolidated financial statements as the above amounts are the contractually stated amounts and do not include the effect of debt discounts and the fair value of derivatives.
-Additionally, the principal portion of the capital lease obligation amounts above are classified as debt in the consolidated financial statements. - (2) We lease retail store and distribution center locations, distribution vehicles, various equipment and our World Resource Center, which is our corporate headquarters, under leases with expiration dates through 2019.
+The long-term debt contractual obligations included above differ from the long-term debt amounts reported in our consolidated financial statements as the above amounts are the contractually stated amounts and do not include the effect of debt discounts of approximately \$2.7 million at December 28, 2003 and the fair value of our fair value derivatives, which was an asset of approximately \$3.6 million at December 28, 2003.
+Additionally, the principal portion of the capital lease obligation amounts above, which totaled approximately \$6.2 million at December 28, 2003, are classified as debt in our consolidated financial statements.

+(2) We lease retail store and distribution center locations, distribution vehicles, various equipment and our World Resource Center, which is our corporate headquarters, under leases with expiration dates through 2019.